propublica/sunlight-congress/source/upcoming_bills.md

 \* **source_type**<br/>
 The source for this information. "house_daily" ([Majority Leader daily schedule](http://majorityleader.gov/floor/daily.html) or "senate_daily" ([Senate Democrats' Floor feed](http://democrats.senate.gov/floor/).

-\* **legislative_day**<br/>
-The legislative day this bill is scheduled for. `legislative_day` **may be null**, in which case this bill has been scheduled at an indefinite time in the future.

-The "legislative day" is a formal construct that is usually, but not always, the same as the calendar day.
-For example, if a day's session of Congress runs past midnight, the legislative_day will often stay the same as it was before midnight, until that session adjourns.
-On January 3rd, it is possible that the same legislative_day could span two Congresses.
-(This occurred in 2013.)

-\* **range**<br/>
-How precise the legislative_day is. "day", "week", or null.

-* If "day", the bill has been scheduled specifically for that `legislative_day`.
-* If "week", the bill has been scheduled for the "Week of" the `legislative_day`.
-* If null, the bill has been scheduled at an indefinite time in the future. (`legislative_day` will also be null.)

 **context**<br/>
 (Senate only) Some context for what kind of activity will be occurring to the bill.